 The recently released “Canadian Legal Landscape 2017: Issues and Trends Facing Canadian In-house Counsel and Law Firms,” examines how legal services are currently performing and how the legal industry is dealing with disruption and adapting for the future as viewed by those in the profession.

 In-house respondents to the survey indicated that more investment in contract management, compliance, litigation management and workflow management technologies would have a material impact on their legal department’s efficiency.

-However, investment in technology does not rank high on their priority list even thought 90 per cent of CLOs have ultimate spending authority for technology investments.
+However, investment in technology does not rank high on their priority list even though 90 per cent of CLOs have ultimate spending authority for technology investments.
 Add to that the fact that more than 50 per cent anticipated no change in technology investments in the coming year.